jrowboat/refactoring-examples/mysterious-names.md

   - The name is more clear and provides better context for what is in the contents of the variable

 Discussion:
 - what is the benefit of getters and setters for a variable?
+  - getters and setters for a FIELD promote information hiding
+    - the c# docs here said that a property, in using getters and setters, "helps promote the safety and flexibility of methods" when accessing data.
+However, I want to affirm the quality of code that is enhanced, not just the benefit given by the construct